fixm-ccb/fixm-user-manual-4.3.0-testing/docs/ats-message-to-fixm-mapping/translating-ffice-fixm-messages-to-ats-messages.md

     of an instance of class `CruiseClimbStart` indicates cruise climb, as demonstrated in the image below.

--   The token PLUS is used to indicate cruise climb is planned to commence above the specified level.
-This does not appear in the FIXM logical model.
-PLUS is indicated by an instance of `CruiseClimbStart` where level (of class `FlightLevelOrAltitudeOrRangeChoice`) is populated with an instance of `FlightLevelOrAltitudeChoice`), whereas a cruise/climb with an upper limit is indicated by an instance of `CruiseClimbStart` where level is populated with an instance of `VerticalRange`.
+-   The token PLUS is used to indicate a cruise climb is planned to commence above the specified lower level.
+This token does not appear in the FIXM logical model.
+PLUS is indicated by an instance of `CruiseClimbStart` where the `atOrAbove` association (between class `UpperLevelChoice` and `AtOrAboveIndicator`) is set to `AT_OR_ABOVE_LOWER_LEVEL`, whereas a cruise/climb with a specific upper limit is indicated by an instance of `CruiseClimbStart` where the `altitude` or `flightLevel` attribute of `UpperLevelChoice` is populated.

 -   `CrusingSpeedChange` and `CruisingLevelChange` have an optional association `activation`.
 There is no equivalent to this field in ATS message content.

-The image below presents examples of the three kinds of level constraint.
+The image below presents examples of the three kinds of level changes.

 ![Image](.//media/translating-ffice-image3.png)

 The image below presents the object model corresponding to the (contrived) ATS message field 15 route

 ```
-N0430F220 GORLO2N 3910N02230W/N0430F300 DCT C/IVA/N0430F300F320 B9

-ENTRA VFR T
+N0430F220 GORLO2N 3910N02230W/N0430F300 DCT C/IVA/N0430F300F320 B9 ENTRA VFR T
 ```

 ![Image](.//media/translating-ffice-image4.png)